FZJ-INM1-BDA/siibra-explorer/docs/advanced/datasets.md

 }
 ```

-A dataset is considered relevant (returns true for this conditional) if **both** of the following conditionals are true:
+A dataset is considered relevant if **both** of the following conditionals are true:

 #### Parcellation name